link-zju/ORL-Auditor/README.md

 Then, we can advance to the following steps.
 Table II of the paper illustrates the detailed process and the random seed settings.
+`phase1_preparation.sh` allows for the automated execution of the model training.
+This enhancement enables a straightforward execution of all necessary Phase 2 model preparations with the simple command `bash phase1_preparation.sh`.
+Additionally, specific experimental settings employed can be reviewed within `phase1_preparation.sh`, spanning from Line 53 to Line 58.

 #### Step 1: Train online RL models